List of members of the Order of Nova Scotia

 There are no limits on how many people can belong to the Order of Nova Scotia, although inductions are limited to six per year.
 It was initially limited to five inductions per year, and allowed for 10 inductions in its first year, in addition to the appointment of the four surviving previous Lieutenant Governors.
 In 2007, the Order of Nova Scotia Act was amended to include a youth category, in which a sixth candidate may be appointed provided they are at least 16 years old and under the age of 25.

-As of 2024, there have been 126 appointments to the Order of Nova Scotia, not including honorary appointments of Lieutenant Governors.
+As of 2026, there are 132 members of the Order of Nova Scotia.